Justo-Tapiador/jhs/docs/echoing-lists.md

-# Four Ways of echoing JHS lists into an HTML document
+# Four ways of echoing JHS lists into an HTML document
 ```javascript
 <?jhs
     const star_trek = [